Ishqi-Mari

 In their inscriptions, these Mari kings used a dialect of the Akkadian language, whereas their Sumerian contemporaries to the south used the Sumerian language.

-It is thought that Ishqi-Mari was the last king of Mari before the conquest and the destruction of Mari by the Akkadian Empire under Sargon circa 2330 BCE.
+It is thought that Ishqi-Mari was the last king of Mari before the conquest and the destruction of Mari by Akkad under Sargon c.
+2330 BC.

 Inscriptions

 Ishqi-Mari is known from a statue with inscription.
 The statue is in the Aleppo National Museum.
 The inscription on the back of the statue reads:

 This inscription was instrumental in identifying Tell Hariri with the Mari of antiquity.

 Several cylinder seals with intricate designs in the name of "Ishqi-Mari, King of Mari" are also known.

 Discovery (23 January 1934)

 The statue of Ishqi-Mari was discovered buried in the archaeological remains of the ancient city of Mari, in the Temple of Ishtar, by a French archaeological team led by André Parrot on 23 January 1934.

 The statue shows Ishqi-Mari with a long beard and parted and plaited hair.
 He wears a hairbun similar to the Sumerian royal hairbuns, such as on the headdress of Meskalamdug or reliefs on Eannatum.
 He wears a fringed coat leaving one shoulder bare, a type of clothing also seen on contemporary Akkadian Empire depictions of rulers.